Electric Motor Control Procedure, Methods, Devices, Circuits

 Motor Safety Control and Protection

 Motor protection and safety is also a very important factor.
-This includes protecting a motor from overload fault, short circuit fault, leakage current fault, overheating, overrunning, etc. For industrial applications, overload protection systems, short circuit protection systems are mostly used.
+This includes protecting a motor from overload faults, short circuit faults, leakage current faults, overheating, overrunning, etc. For industrial applications, overload protection systems, and short circuit protection systems are mostly used.
 For domestic applications, leakage current protection is a very important factor.
 It is related to the direct human electrical shock.

 Electric Motor Control and Protective Devices

-Here, the list of most usable electrical motor control and protective devices such as,
+Here, is the list of the most usable electrical motor control and protective devices such as,

 • Motor Starters - DOL, Star-Delta, Rotor Resistance Starter